spack/spack/lib/spack/docs/build_systems/intelpackage.rst

    a different namespace than) the names of the Spack packages ``intel-parallel-studio`` and ``intel``.
 Both of the latter provide the former.

+.. [fn8] Comment lines in FLEXlm files, indicated by ``#`` as the first non-white character on the line, are generally allowed anywhere in the file.
+   There `have been reports <https://github.com/spack/spack/issues/6534>`_, however, that as of 2018, ``SERVER`` and ``USE_SERVER`` lines must precede any comment lines.

-.. [fn8] With some effort, you can convince Spack to use shorter paths:
+.. [fn9] With some effort, you can convince Spack to use shorter paths:

    1. Set the ``install_tree`` location in ``config.yaml``
       (`doc <http://spack.readthedocs.io/en/latest/config_yaml.html#install-tree>`_).